MicrosoftDocs/Viva/Viva/glint/reports/post-survey-coaching-small-teams.md

 # Post-survey coaching for managers of small teams

-Survey results in the Microsoft Viva Glint platform are available to managers as soon as one day after the survey closes.
-Managers are eager to see their results, as are their employees.
-Due to confidentiality thresholds set in the Viva Glint platform, however, some views of feedback results may not display data.
+Survey results in the Microsoft Viva Glint platform are available to managers as soon as one day after the survey closes [Read about Live versus Phased access](/../../viva/glint/setup/live-versus-phased-access).
+Hopefully your managers are eager to see their results, as are their employees.
+However, due to confidentiality thresholds set in the Viva Glint platform, some views of feedback results may not display data.

+> [!NOTE]
+> The Viva Glint admin sets the confidentiality threshold in the Reporting section of General Settings.
+[Read about setting up the Reporting section](/../../viva/glint/setup/manage-general-settings).

 Managers can still have great feedback sessions with your team.
 Here's how: